Avian Leukosis: What is avian leukosis? Is avian leukosis a food safety concern?

 What is avian leukosis?

-Avian leukosis virus belongs to a family of viruses called “retroviruses.”
-The virus cannot spread to humans or any other species.
-Like all retroviruses, the virus is relatively weak and does not survive well outside of the bird.
-Avian leukosis impacts the bird’s immunity, and the virus can eventually form lesions in the internal organs of the bird such as the liver or spleen.
+Avian leukosis belongs to a family of viruses termed “retroviruses.”
+It is confined to birds and cannot spread to humans or any other species.
+Like all retroviruses, avian leukosis is relatively weak and does not survive well outside of the bird.
+The virus impacts the bird’s immunity, and can eventually form lesions on the bird’s internal organs such as the liver or spleen.

 How often does avian leukosis occur?

-According to FSIS data, avian leukosis is a “rare manifestation” in broiler chickens.1 According to the agency’s data from as early as 1984, avian leukosis was present in only 0.017 percent of young chickens slaughtered.2 That number is less than 0.001% today, or one-one thousandth of one percent.
+According to the U. S. Department of Agriculture’s (USDA) Food Safety and Inspection Service (FSIS), avian leukosis is a “rare manifestation” in broiler chickens.1 From as early as 1984, avian leukosis was present in only 0.017 percent of young chickens slaughtered.2 That number is less than 0.001% today, or one-one thousandth of one percent.

 Is avian leukosis a food safety concern?
 Can it make someone sick?

 USDA’s FSIS and other health agencies have recognized avian leukosis “is not transmissible to humans” and “does not present a human health concern,” a fact the agency has acknowledged since at least 1997.3 The viruses that cause leukosis are species-specific and cannot be transmitted to humans.
-The National Institutes of Health (NIH) has declared that neither virus “is associated with disease in healthy adult humans.”4 Comprehensive literature reviews of the viruses that cause leukosis have also concluded that neither disease presents any apparent risk to public health.5
+The National Institutes of Health (NIH) has declared these viruses are not “associated with disease in adult humans.”4 Comprehensive literature reviews of the viruses that cause leukosis have also concluded that there is no apparent risk to public health.5

 In the rare occurrence avian leukosis is found on a chicken liver or spleen, are the other parts of the bird, like the breast or wings, affected?

-No. In the small chance these lesions occur, they are easily found on the bird’s organs, such as the liver or the spleen, and the organs are discarded.
+No. In the extremely rare occasion that these lesions may occur, they are easily found on the bird’s organs, such as the liver or the spleen, and the organs are discarded.
 The disease is local and not systemic, meaning it is confined to the organ and does not spread to other parts of the bird.

 Does this mean USDA inspectors will no longer be inspecting chickens for avian leukosis?

-There is and still will be FSIS inspectors on every production line inspecting each carcass after the carcass has been cleaned, inspected and trimmed, if necessary.
-Company employees are already trained to look for, and eliminate, lesions, bruises etc. on carcasses that are quality issues and pose no food safety concerns.
-The FSIS inspectors are the final check before the carcasses can move further through the process.
+No. There are and still will be FSIS inspectors on every production line inspecting each carcass after it has been cleaned, inspected, and trimmed, if necessary, by company employees.
+Company employees are already trained to look for, and eliminate, lesions, bruises, etc. on carcasses all of which are quality issues and pose no food safety concerns.
+FSIS inspectors are the final check before the carcasses can move further through the process.
 By law, a plant cannot operate without FSIS inspectors present and inspecting each carcass before receiving the USDA seal for wholesomeness.

 Do increased line speeds in poultry plants increase the risk of avian leukosis?

-There are also FSIS inspectors on every production line inspecting every carcass after the carcass has been cleaned, inspected and trimmed, if necessary, by company employees.
-The FSIS inspectors are the final check before the carcasses can move further through the process.
+There are also FSIS inspectors on every production line inspecting every carcass after they are cleaned, inspected, and trimmed, if necessary, by company employees.
+FSIS inspectors are the final check before the carcasses can move further through the process.
 By law, a plant cannot operate without FSIS inspectors present and inspecting each carcass before receiving the USDA seal for wholesomeness.

 Using current science and technology, companies have been safely operating evisceration lines of up to 175 birds per minute for more than two decades while producing safe, wholesome chicken.